What Is Air France-KLM Flying Blue Ultimate Status?

 • Flying Air France is actually pleasant for the most part, and the carrier has phenomenal products in A350 business class and 777 business class; meanwhile on Lufthansa, you have to put up with a pretty lousy product to earn that status

 What I’m impressed by is that Flying Blue keeps improving the Ultimate status.
-For example, in recent times we’ve seen the addition of free Wi-Fi, same day flight changes, and the ability to use upgrade vouchers on award tickets.
+For example, in recent times we’ve seen the addition of free Wi-Fi, same day flight changes, and more flexibility with upgrade vouchers.
 I appreciate the direction the program is headed, and hopefully that trend continues.

 Air France offers a great business class experience